dmccreary/learning-graphs/docs/about.md

 ### 1. **Remembering**:

-**Identify the basic structure of Concept Dependency Graphs (CDGs)** used to model concepts and their dependencies in a course.
+**Identify the basic structure of Learning Graphs** used to model concepts and their dependencies in a course.
+Understand the graph data model and how concept dependency graphs (CDGs) are used to model learning concept graphs.

-*Example: Define the nodes and edges in a CDG and recognize them in different graphical representations.*
+*Example: Define the nodes and edges in a Learning Graph and recognize them in different graphical representations.*

 ### 2. **Understanding**:

-**Explain how CDGs represent the relationships between course concepts** and how they suggest learning paths based on these dependencies.
+**Explain how Learning Graphs represent the relationships between course concepts** and how they suggest learning paths based on these dependencies.

-*Example: Describe how prerequisite concepts are connected to higher-level concepts within a CDG.*
+*Example: Describe how prerequisite concepts are connected to higher-level concepts within a learning graph.*

 ### 3. **Applying**:

-**Use Generative AI to generate concepts lists or use NLP frameworks to extract key concepts from course materials** and generate a list of vertices (nodes) for building a CDG.
+**Use Generative AI to generate concepts lists or use NLP frameworks to extract key concepts from course materials** and generate a list of vertices (nodes) for building a learning graph.

 *Example: Apply AI tools to analyze a syllabus or textbook and identify core concepts.*

 ### 4. Apply JavaScript Graph Libraries

-Use [vis.js](glossary.md#visjs) (or similar tools) to visualize a Concept Dependency Graph** for a given set of concepts and dependencies.
+Use [vis.js](glossary.md#visjs) (or similar tools) to visualize a Learning Graph** for a given set of concepts and dependencies.

 -   *Example: Use vis.js to create an interactive graph of course concepts and their dependencies.*